The drop policies for the academic year will be updated at a later time.

 How long is the commitment to the Summer Bridge Program and when would my commitment begin?

-The Summer Bridge Program is a one-year program, running from Summer 2024 through the end of the first year (June 2025).
+The Summer Bridge Program is a one-year program, running from Summer 2025 through the end of the first year (June 2026).
 The Summer Bridge Program begins during the summer with a 5-week immersive program.
 Through this experience, students will broaden their academic skills, enhance their personal and professional development, create support networks, and familiarize themselves with the campus and its resources.
-Specifically, Summer Bridge scholars will be required to participate in the Summer Transition Program from August 3rd – September 7th, 2024.
+Pre-programming will take place during the month of July, along with pre-work tasks such as completing the student checklist.
+Specifically, Summer Bridge scholars will be required to participate in the Summer Transition Program from August 4th to September 6th, 2025.
 Participants must commit to the entire duration of the Summer Program.

 What is the commitment if I pre-register for the Summer Bridge program?

 The Summer Bridge program participation agreement is found here.
-You will be asked to acknowledge and sign this agreement upon registration to the Summer Bridge 2024 program.
+You will be asked to acknowledge and sign this agreement upon registration for the Summer Bridge 2025 program.

 How is the first year of the Summer Bridge Program structured?

 During the summer transition program, Summer Bridge allows Summer Bridge Scholars to preview the expectations for UC San Diego first-year students.
-Scholars will further broaden their academic skills and knowledge of the University environment and available resources and develop a strong community of peers.
-Summer Bridge Scholars will reside at the Warren College campus dorms (if offered housing) and participate in classes in one of the following disciplines: one anchor DEI course and the option for mathematics.
+Scholars will further broaden their academic skills and knowledge of the university environment and available resources and develop a strong community of peers.
+Summer Bridge Scholars will reside at TBD campus dorms (if offered housing) and participate in classes in one of the following DEI course options: EDS 25 or AWP 10.
 There will be seminars, workshops, and academic skills development activities to further enhance their personal, professional, and academic development.
 Classes and seminars are taught by faculty, staff, and graduate student instructors who also teach courses during the academic year.
 This provides scholars the opportunity to become acquainted with the style and rigor of college classroom instruction, but in a more structured and supportive environment than is typical during the academic year.

-During the first academic year, all Summer Bridge Scholars will live in their respective colleges, and have opportunities to live in Summer Bridge Learning Communities to continue to benefit from the community support developed during the summer program.
-SB Peer Mxntors will continue to support scholars to achieve success by helping them manage academic and personal challenges.
-Summer Bridge Scholars are able to join First-Year Interest Groups (FIGs) and participate in group scheduling with their Summer Bridge peers for core courses, as well as specially designed academic sessions.
-There will also be monthly group meetings to address topics relevant to Summer Bridge Scholars.
+During the first academic year, all Summer Bridge Scholars will live in their respective colleges and continue to benefit from the community support developed during the summer program.
+Peer Mxntors will continue to support scholars to achieve success by helping them manage academic and personal challenges.
+Summer Bridge Scholars are able to join Peer-Led Success Circles (PLSC) and participate in group scheduling with their Summer Bridge peers for new students to learn from each other and from experienced students on a biweekly basis.
+These elements will be valuable sources of support, strategies, resources, and direction to ensure maximum academic success and satisfaction with your college experience.

 Would participation in the Summer Bridge Program preclude me from participating in other campus programs and activities in the summer or upcoming academic year?